rohitsahu70/DATA-SCIENCE-INTERN-AT-LGMVIP/README.md

 ## Mini Project 1
 <b>Data Analysis on Dr. Semmelweis and the Discovery of Handwashing Dataset</b><br>
-Under this project we had to perform Exploratory Data Analysis on Dr. Semmelweis and the Discovery of Handwashing Dataset and had to statistically prove the importance of washing hands before surgery to prevent child bed fever.<b>
+Under this project we had to perform Exploratory Data Analysis on Dr. Semmelweis and the Discovery of Handwashing Dataset and had to statistically prove the importance of washing hands before surgery to prevent child bed fever.<b><br/>
 <b>More : [CLICK HERE](https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset)<b>

 ## Mini Project 2